daleroux/git-2-hub/README.md

 ## Prerequisites

 - **Ansible**: Ensure Ansible is installed on the system where you will run the script.
-- **Access to Ansible Galaxy Server**: You need access to an Ansible Galaxy server with appropriate permissions and a valid API token.
+- **Access to a Private Automation Hub**: You need access to a Private Automation Hub / custom Ansible Galaxy server with appropriate permissions and a valid API token.

 ## Parametrizing the `ansible.cfg` File

-The `ansible.cfg` file is used to configure the Ansible environment, particularly the settings for interacting with an Ansible Galaxy server.
-The configuration file in this project is set up to connect to a custom Galaxy server.
+The `ansible.cfg` file is used to configure the Ansible environment, particularly the settings for interacting with a Private Automation Hub.
+The configuration file in this project is set up to connect to a Private Automation Hub.
 You can parameterize this configuration to use different servers or tokens.

 ### Template `ansible.cfg` File